Here’s a snapshot of SPI’s activities and involvement during the 2020-2021 academic year.

 Indiana Regional State Science Fair

-6 members of SPI presented 6 SPI awards to students who grasp the importance of their scientific work in the world.
+SPI and its members volunteered at the Indiana Regional State Science Fair for another year, acting as judges and providing awards.
 We believe it is vital to understand the public aspect of science and to give awards to those budding scientists who appreciate the societal implications of their work.